*This post may contain affiliate links. Please read our disclosure for more information

 They also had a close call with a tornado, and hid in a nearby shelter while the winds thundered past.

-“When we came out of the shelter, there were 100-foot trees down all around the camper, almost on every side, so it was crazy nothing happened to the camper,” said Zach.
+“When we came out of the shelter, there were 100-foot trees down all around the camper, almost on every side, so it was crazy nothing happened to the camper,” said Zack.
 “We were blown away….not literally….it was amazing that somehow it survived.”

 The two also cut back on their grocery bill, stopped eating out, and renegotiated their insurance.